 - Best-price guarantee.
 If you find more competitive exchange rates, TransferWise will do their best to knock them out of the park, so you can rest assured you’re getting the best deal.

 - TransferWise borderless account.
 If you transfer money regularly, you can sign up for a multi-currency account to hold and convert 40+ currencies, get paid from countries around the world and spend money on a debit card with the real exchange rate.

 - Large fees on large amounts.
 Since transactions above $350 incur a 1% fee, a transfer worth $5,000, for example, will incur a $50 fee, which will only climb higher as the amount increases.

 - No offices in Canada.
 Lack of in-person services for Canadian customers.

 Transferwise offers an affordable, reliable and transparent money transfer service offering reasonable fees on transfers at the mid-market exchange rate.
 It’s quick and easy to transfer money, and the whole process is designed to be as user-friendly as possible.

 Your money should arrive to your nominated recipient within one to four business days.

 A bit about the history of Transferwise

 In 2011, Taavet Hinrikus and Kristo Käärmann were two Estonian expats living in London.
 Though he lived in London, Taavet was getting paid in Euros for work he’d done in Estonia.
 Meanwhile, Kristo lived in London but had a mortgage in Euros back in Estonia.
-Frustrated by hidden bank fees and fluctuating global currencies, the two friends devised a scheme to transfer funds overseas without losing any of their money.
-From these humble beginnings, Transferwise was created.
+Frustrated by hidden bank fees and fluctuating global currencies, the two friends devised a scheme to transfer funds overseas without losing any of their money and from this endeavor TransferWise was born.